 - Is the menu easy to understand?
-Multiple choices may be appealing to the rest of your party, but too many is hard to process and can be discouraging for those with dementia.
+Multiple choices may be appealing to the rest of your party, but too many are hard to process and can be discouraging for those with dementia.

-- Will your loved one need help ordering and/or managing the desired meal?
+- Will your loved one need help to order and/or manage the desired meal?
 A simply constructed and presented dish can help a loved one dine more independently and with dignity.

 - Is the meal service lengthy?
 Your party may have enjoyed a leisurely meal lasting several hours in the past, but now your loved one’s attention span is shorter and anxiety higher.
 Consider returning home for dessert and coffee for a change of scenery.